Day 14: Friends

 If you go talk to others in the Grey Area at this point, Larxene will give you a Potion.
 This is a prelude to the sidequests will see later in the game, but I won’t talk about those at the moment.
 There’s enough going on as it is.
 For instance…

 Your prize for clearing the tutorials is a special panel called a “Gear,” specifically the Skill Gear panel.
-As far as Roxas is concerned, Gears are just Keychains, but since you use the Panel system to equip your Mission Mode characters as well as Roxas, the devs had to give the Gears a nice, neutral name that would apply to everyone.
+As far as Roxas is concerned, Gears are just Keychains, but since you use the Panel system to equip your Mission Mode characters as well as Roxas, the devs had to give the Gears a new, neutral name that would apply to everyone.
 Like Keychains, you can only equip one Gear a time.
-The Gear system is fairly complicated overall, so the Skill Gear was designed to only use a subset of the Gear systems’ full features.
+The Gear system is fairly complicated overall, so the Skill Gear was designed to introduce only a subset of the Gear systems’ full features.

 While your equipped Gear does impact your stats, the biggest change you’re going to notice is that Gears can change your attack patterns when hitting the attack button.
-Sometimes, these weapons have their own alternate attack patterns as well, which you can access by pressing Y in the middle of a combo instead of the attack button (a special prompt appears over your head when this is available).
+Sometimes, these weapons have their own alternate attack patterns as well, which you can access by pressing Y in the middle of a combo instead of the attack button.
+A special prompt appears over your head when this is available.
 Attacks can branch in all sorts of directions, depending on whether or not you hit Y at certain points, and each Gear has different patterns depending on the character!
 Learning which attack patterns are worth the trouble can be very tricky, especially with all these alternate patterns to consider.
 Technically, almost half the weapons in the game are palette swaps, but even they usually change attack pattern from one another!

 While they’re not immediately evident, the weapons given by the Gears have names that are distinct from the Gears themselves.
-You can see your new weapon’s proper name by going to the somewhat hidden Ability subscreen, by pressing X on the Panel screen.
+You can see your new weapon’s proper name by going to the somewhat-hidden Ability subscreen, by pressing X on the Panel screen.
 Roxas’ Keyblades have awful, tragic names.
 The Skill Gear Keyblade is called the “Missing Ache” (groooan).
 The Missing Ache changes up Roxas’ default combo to use a longer-reaching lunge on the ground and a spin in the air.
 It’s more-or-less a complete upgrade over the Kingdom Key, to encourage you to put it to use.
 If you chat to Axel in the Grey Area, he’ll encourage you to use it as well.

 Your first real mission is something of a doozy.
 The devs probably wanted you to have a nice, complicated mission to assure you that the tutorial was dead and buried, but as a result, some of the missions that immediately follow are simpler and easier!
 Certainly shorter.
 This sudden difficulty spike probably makes it as good time a time as any to explain what happens if Roxas dies during a mission.
-Given the small, bottled mission structure, you might worry that if Roxas dies, you might be forced to restart the entire mission, or restart to a checkpoint, like any Mario game.
+Given the small, bottled mission structure, you might worry that if Roxas dies, you might be forced to restart the entire mission, or restart to a checkpoint, like in any Mario game.
 Not true!
 Roxas actually restarts at the start of the room, and any Heartless you’ve killed remain dead, though any that are still alive are restored to full health.
 This means that outside of the bosses, this game is remarkably forgiving.
 Even KH2 forced you to restart the fight if you died!
 This is probably, once again, a consequence of the Days’ multiplayer structure: in Mission Mode.
 After all, a multiplayer battle naturally continues if one character dies, and of course you respawn right in the middle of it.
-On the other hand, in Mission Mode, you can only respawn so many times (three times a mission), but in single player you can do so infinitely!
+In Mission Mode, you can only respawn so many times (three times a mission), but in single player you can do so infinitely!

-Mission 07 mission belongs to a category we’ve already seen (heart collection), which means I’ve finally reached the point in the retrospective where I can stop covering these things point-for-point.
+Mission 07 mission belongs to a category we’ve already seen (heart collection), which means I’ve finally reached the point in the Retrospective where I can stop covering these missions point-for-point.
 Mission 07 has you heading across Twilight Town hunting for hearts.
 You do get ambushed by on the hill up to Station Heights, which adds a bit of colour to the proceedings.
 The ambush consists of Possessors, Yellow Operas, and Ub Iwerk’s blessed pen!
 It’s another godforsaken force field!

 While this is nominally a boring, generic heart collection mission, you do have something of a climax at the top of the hill where you battle a trio of Scarlet Tangos.
 These bell wizards bowl fireballs at you, which have a high chance of causing a Fire-related status effect.
 As it happens, this game has thirteen different status effects, one for every original member of the Organization.
 I’m going to be covering the status effects as they appear, since they make up a significant portion of the Days experience and are fairly unusual as RPG status effects go.
 The Scarlet Tangos will cause Ignite, which outright sets your character on fire.
 That sounds exciting, but as it happens Ignite works like Poison in any other RPG and is probably the least interesting status effect in the game, even if it is quite dangerous.
-The best part about Ignite is that neither you nor your partner react to being on fire in any way.
+The best part about Ignite is that neither you nor your AI partner react to being on fire in any way.
 You’d think someone would offer to pat it out, or that they’d stop drop and roll on their own, but no. Never.

 While you might expect that Org members would get a bonus when casting spells from their native element, you’d be mistaken, since that would be unfair to everyone who doesn’t have a spell set, after all.
 What they actually gain is a defensive resistance to their element and its associated status effect, displayed on your ability screen as though it were “Armour.”
 Since you’re playing as Roxas, you’ll probably go the whole game without encountering Light’s status effect, Radar Zap, which causes a burnout of your bottom-screen radar… which is something that wouldn’t have inconvenienced you at all, because the map is barely any help in combat to begin with.
 Congratulations, Roxas: you’re immune to a pillow fight.
 Sadly you also can’t cause many of the game’s status effects, probably because they’d be a little too powerful (or in Light’s case, useless) against the Heartless.